GermanLepin/gateway_service/README.md

 make up_build
 ```

-// TODO Swagger
 # gateway service API

-Implemented a creation method.
+1. Implemented a creation method.
 Accepts a user name, a user last name, a user phone number, a user email, and a user password.

 | Key              | Data type | Description         | Example
 |------------------|-----------|---------------------|--------------------- |